 To learn more about LGBTQ+ Center Lake County, please visit their website: https://lgbtqcenterlakecounty.com/

 - LGBTQ+: Lesbian, Gay, Bisexual, Transgender/Transsexual/Two-Spirit, Queer/Questioning, and Others.
 Also commonly used is LGBTQIA: Lesbian, Gay, Bisexual, Transgender/Transsexual/Two-Spirit, Queer/Questioning, Intersex, and Asexual.
 Learn more at Seattle Pride.

 - BIPOC: Black, Indigenous, People of Color.
 Learn more at VOX.

 - QTBIPOC: Queer, Transgender, Black, Indigenous, People of Color.
 Learn more from UCLA and USC.

 Written by Kristin Jones, PhD, EdM, Outreach Supervisor.

+ZCenter aims to end sexual violence, mobilize and educate the public, and support survivors of sexual assault.
+Our blog addresses issues related to ending oppression and violence, since all oppression and violence are intersectional with sexual violence.
 All ZCenter blog posts are written by state certified staff, interns, and volunteers.
 For questions on authorship or content, please email email@example.com.